yuanhanggao/myserver/README.md

 # myserver
+## introduction
+A simple server.
+Just for learning.
+It really sucks!
 ## to do
 1. add conf and command line
 conf parse lib : inih, it only needs four files: ini.c, inih.h